 - Relocation Option 1 includes PRDOH acquisition of the damaged property, coupled with a housing voucher for the purchase of a replacement home in Puerto Rico, outside of high-risk areas.
-Replacement homes may be existing market-listed units or bank foreclosed properties. or units identified on a PRDOH-certified development roster. - Relocation Option 2 includes PRDOH acquisition of the damaged property, coupled with construction of a Program-designed model home on a purchased, vacant lot in Puerto Rico outside of the floodplain.
+Replacement homes may be existing market-listed units or bank foreclosed properties. - Relocation Option 2 includes PRDOH acquisition of the damaged property, coupled with construction of a Program-designed model home on a purchased, vacant lot in Puerto Rico outside of the floodplain.
 Up to \$15,000 is available to purchase a vacant lot.